Trango Towers: Structure of the group

 Just northwest of Great Trango is the Trango Tower (6239 m), often called "Nameless Tower".
 This is a very large, pointed, rather symmetrical spire which juts 1000 m out of the ridgeline.
 North of Trango Tower is a smaller rock spire known as "Trango Monk."
-To the north of this feature, the ridge becomes less rocky and loses the large granite walls that distinguish the Trango Towers group and make them so attractive to climbers; however the summits do get higher.
+To the north of this feature, the ridge becomes less rocky and loses the large granite walls that distinguish the Trango Towers group and make them so attractive to climbers; however, the summits do get higher.
 These summits are not usually considered part of the Trango Towers group, though they share the Trango name.
 Trango II (6237 m) lies northwest of the Monk, and the highest summit on the ridge, Trango Ri (6363 m), lies northwest of Trango II.

 Just southeast of Great Trango (really a part of its southeast ridge) is the Trango Pulpit (6050 m), whose walls present similar climbing challenges to those of Great Trango itself.
 Further, to the south is Trango Castle (5753 m), the last large peak along the ridge before the Baltoro Glacier.

 Climbing history

-Overall, the Trango Towers group has seen some of the most difficult and significant climbs ever accomplished, due to the combination of altitude, total height of the routes, and the steepness of the rock.
+Overall, the Trango Towers group has seen some of the most difficult and significant big wall climbs ever accomplished, due to the combination of altitude, total height of the routes, and the steepness of the rock.
 All of the routes are highly technical climbs.